Welcome to the Center for Play Therapy!

-Hi, my name is Hannah Robinson and I am a first year doctoral student in the Counseling program at the University of North Texas.
-I was born in Wisconsin, and grew up in Florida.
-I received my Bachelor’s degree from the University of Florida and my Master’s degree in Counseling from Southern Methodist University.
-Prior to entering into the doctoral program, I worked as a play therapist in two private practices in the DFW Metroplex.
-My clinical and research interests include: play therapy, filial therapy, and adolescent counseling.
-I am thrilled to be working at the Center for Play Therapy!
+Hi, my name is Elizabeth "Eli" Aguilar, and I am a fourth-year doctoral student in the Counseling program at the University of North Texas (UNT) specializing in play therapy.
+I was born and raised in Idaho.
+I moved to Texas in 2015 to pursue my master's degree in Counseling at UNT and haven't left since.
+Prior to entering the doctoral program, I worked as a bilingual child and adolescent counselor at a domestic violence agency.
+I am excited to be a part of the Center for Play Therapy team!

 Hi, my name is Jenna Taylor, and I am a fourth-year doctoral student in the Counseling Program at the University of North Texas.
 I was born and raised in Indiana, but have since lived in Kentucky, North Carolina, and Texas.
 I received my bachelor's degree in Special Education from Western Kentucky University and my master's degree in Counseling and Play Therapy from the University of North Carolina Charlotte.
 My clinical and research interests include play therapy and filial therapy, specifically for children with disabilities.
 I am currently working on my dissertation, a meta-analysis on Child-Centered Play Therapy.
 I am fortunate to be doing work I love at the Center for Play Therapy!